Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 “What I saw was outrageous and it so conflicted with the lies and distortions being published in the American news media and at my newspaper.
 So, when I got back, I wrote five stories.
 I tried to be diplomatic, to get the ugly facts and reality out without using a sledge hammer.
 I tried to be creative and I wrote as a journalist with insight into Palestinians life, because I am Palestinians.
 But I also wrote without prejudice or bias, the way I think some American Jewish reporters often write when they write about Israel and against the Palestinians.
 I wasn’t writing against Israel.
 I was writing about Palestine and the Palestinians,” Hanania said.

-“That was a shock to my editors at the Sun-Times.”
+“That was a shock to my editors at the Sun-Times.
+They became extremely angry with me and threatening.”

 The editors and publisher refused to publish the stories.
 They sat on them for several months until one day a reporter at the Chicago Tribune, Jim Warren, called the editor saying he heard that the Sun-Times was censoring me, the only Palestinian reporter in the country.